Emergency Unemployment Compensation (EUC)

 If you qualify, your benefits will begin as soon as we approve your application and you file your weekly claims.

 How much money will I receive?

-Before applying the sequestration reduction, here's how we calculate the total amount of money you may receive within each tier of EUC.
+Before applying any federal sequestration reductions (see next question), here's how we calculate the total amount of money you may receive within each tier of EUC.

 - Tier 1 ~ The maximum benefits payable (before applying the sequestration reduction) is the lesser of:

 - 14 times your average weekly benefit amount; or